finos/rune-dsl/documentation/rosetta-modelling-component.md

         vehicleOwnership -> drivingLicence contains drivingLicence
 ```

-{{< notice info "Note" >}}
-The function syntax intentionally mimics the type syntax in the Rosetta DSL regarding the use of descriptions, attributes (inputs and output) and conditions, to provide consistency in the expression of model definitions.
-{{< /notice >}}

 ### Function Definition

 **The Rosetta DSL allows to further define the business logic of a function**, by building the function output instead of just specifying the function\'s inputs and output.
 Because the Rosetta DSL only provides a limited set of language features, it is not always possible to fully define that logic in the DSL.
 The creation of valid output object can be fully or partially defined as part of a function specification, or completely left to the implementor.

-- **A function is fully defined** when all validation constraints on the output object have been satisfied as part of the function specification.
+- A function is *fully defined* when all validation constraints on the output object have been satisfied as part of the function specification.
 In this case, the code generated from the function expressed in the Rosetta DSL is fully functional and can be used in an implementation without any further coding.
-- **A function is partially defined** when the output object\'s validation constraints are only partially satisfied.
+- A function is *partially defined* when the output object\'s validation constraints are only partially satisfied.
 In this case, implementors will need to extend the generated code, using the features of the corresponding programming language to assign the remaining values on the output object.

+A function must be applied to a specific use case to determine whether it is *fully* defined or only *partially* defined.
+The output object will be systematically validated when invoking a function, so all functions require the output object to be fully valid as part of any model implementation.

 {{< notice info "Note" >}}
 For instance in Java, a function specification that is only partially defined generates an *interface* that needs to be extended to be executable.
 {{< /notice >}}

-A function must be applied to a specific use case to determine whether it is *fully defined* or *partially defined*.
-The output object will be systematically validated when invoking a function, so all functions require the output object to be fully valid as part of any model implementation.

 #### Output Construction

 In the `Create_VehicleOwnership` example above, the `post-condition` statement asserts whether the vehicle ownership output is correctly populated by checking whether it contains the list of driving licenses passed as inputs.
 However, it does not directly populate that output, instead delegating its construction to implementors of the function.
-In that case the function is only *specified* but not *fully defined*.
+In that case the function is only specified but not fully defined.

-Alternatively, the output can be built by directly assigning it a value using the `set` keyword.
-Function implementors do not have to build this output themselves, so the corresponding `post-condition` is redundant and can be removed.
-The syntax works as follows:
+Alternatively, the output can be built by directly assigning it a value.
+In this case, function implementors do not have to build this output themselves, so the corresponding `post-condition` is redundant and can be removed.
+The syntax to assign the output uses the `set` keyword as follows:

 ```
-set <RosettaPathExpression>: <RosettaExpression>
+set <PathExpression>: <Expression>
 ```

-The [`<RosettaPathExpression>`](#path-expression) can be used to set individual attributes of the return object , while [`<RosettaExpression>`](#expression-component) allows to calculate the output value from the inputs.
+The [`<PathExpression>`](#path-expression) can be used to set individual attributes of the ouput object, while [`<Expression>`](#expression-component) allows to calculate that output value from the inputs.

 The `Create_VehicleOwnership` example could be rewritten as follows: